• Skip to primary navigation

 • 5 cups shredded potatoes 1 regular sized 16 oz frozen bag 12-ounces

-• 2 tbsp light cheddar cheese omit for dairy free
+• 2 tablespoons light cheddar cheese omit for dairy free

 Instructions